Professor Albert Ong DM MA FRCP

-The clinical programme is focussed on improving the patient pathway for patients and families with ADPKD.
+The clinical programme has focussed on improving the patient pathway for patients and families with ADPKD.
 I am a founding member of the European ADPKD Forum which seeks to improve the multidisciplinary care for ADPKD patients across Europe through the adoption of agreed standards and an accepted patient care pathway.
 Among several initiatives, we established the first UKGTN-approved comprehensive genetic diagnostic service for PKD1 and PKD2 in collaboration with the Sheffield Genetic Diagnostic Service, a tertiary multidisciplinary PKD clinic based at the Sheffield Kidney Institute which cares for patients in South Yorkshire and have participated in several international clinical studies and trials as the UK lead centre.
 We are an integral part of the Yorkshire and Humber Genome Medicine Centre (GMC) and the national Renal GeCIP investigating rare genetic causes of kidney disease as part of the UK 100,000 Genomes Project.
 We have also developed a new genetic psychosocial risk instrument for PKD (GPRI-PKD) and a semi-automated method for measuring total kidney volume from MRI (Sheffield TKV Tool).

-I am involved in the development of the next generation of clinical and non-clinical renal scientists and in postgraduate nephrology education locally, nationally and internationally especially in the area of inherited kidney diseases.
+I am committed to the development of the next generation of clinical and non-clinical renal scientists and to postgraduate nephrology education locally, nationally and internationally especially in the area of inherited kidney diseases.
 I am Academic Programme Director for Nephrology and have previously served as a Board member of the EU FP7 TRANCYST initial training network and the ERA-EDTA Working Group on Inherited Kidney Diseases (WGIKD).

 My wider educational interests concern the support and advancement of nephrology in the developing world.
 I am a member of the ISN Fellowship Committee and was previously Chair of the Renal Association International Committee (2009-2013).
 I have hosted an ISN Sister Centre, several International Society of Nephrology (ISN) fellows and am an ISN Educational Ambassador.

 National and International Committees